PaulLerner/ViQuAE/EXPERIMENTS.rst

 Multimodal Inverse Cloze Task (MICT)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Starting from DPR training on TriviaQA, we will train ECA/DMR and ILF for MICT on WIT.
+Starting from DPR training on TriviaQA, we will train ECA and ILF for MICT on WIT.

 You should change DPR’s config file so it is like the config files provided in
 ``ict/*/question_model_config.json`` and ``ict/*/context_model_config.json``,